SC-Robotics-2021/SCR_2022-23/TELECOM.md

 essentially, once you hook up the antennas into your local network with your chosen gateway, they then have an ip address and so you can send commands

+# Drive feed
+So yes the Odrives were connected to the fenrir
+The camera feeds go from Zed to a pi, to the antenna, to your another antenna in the base station, to your code (Qt is used here)
+You’d be using camera transmitters if you’re not going with the zed camera Haeri knows how to set them up
+It’s fairly simple
+But if you decide to you with the zed, I highly encourage you to have a 5ghz antenna on the rover and get the camera feed into a pi or Xavier
+This is the flow:
+Camera streams -> pi or Xavier -> 5 ghz antenna on the rover -> 5ghz antenna on the base station -> another machine (someone’s PC)
+Once you set up everything on your local network, all the raspberry pi’s on your rover should be visible from your local machine
+If you look at the rover, all the pis are connected to a switch and the antennas are also connected to that switch Once everything is set up, your last touch is to use ROS domain to set all the nodes that’re communicating with each other one the same domain
+So the messages get across, and goes to the correct node